-These fire- and life-safety standards are intended to assist you with basic starting points in decorating your living area.
+Each Residence Hall room comes with a MicroFridge unit.
+A MicroFridge is a compact microwave, refrigerator, and freezer unit.
 Enforcement of the fire- and life-safety standards is everyone's responsibility.
-Your residence hall staff and other university health and safety officials will be involved in observing and monitoring all standards.
-Periodic inspections of student rooms help promote fire- and life-safety awareness and identify any noncompliance of safety standards.
+Your residence hall staff and other University health and safety officials will be involved in observing and monitoring all standards.
+Periodic inspections of student rooms help promote fire- and life-safety awareness, as well as identifying any noncompliance of safety standards.
+Permitted items must have an automatic on/off timer switch if applicable.